muchcoffieeh/designedbyserena/content/blog/FreeWire Technologies Sales App/index.md

 </div>

-I created a simple document to guide the user flow and the visual styling.
+I created a simple document to explain the user flow and the visual styling.

 <div class="kg-card kg-image-card kg-width-wide">